Senator Pushes Bill To Curb 'Exploitative And Addictive' Social Media Practices

 The freshman Missouri senator drafted a bill that would require social media companies to tell users every 30 minutes how long they've been on a platform each day.

-Further, the legislation would make illegal the concept of 'infinite scroll,' which endlessly populates apps with additional content.
+Further, the legislation would make illegal the concept of "infinite scroll," which endlessly populates apps with additional content.
 It would also prohibit the auto-play of video and audio.

 "The big tech platforms have adopted a business model that takes our private information without telling us, sells it without our consent, and then it tries to use exploitative and addictive practices in order to get us to spend more time on their platform, so they can take more stuff from us," he said.